recoilphp/dev/README.md

 2. Ensure that your coroutines are explicitly identified using `: Coroutine` type hint, as described above.
-3. Syntax errors in your source files may break the PHP parsing used to generate instrumentation, leaving those files uninstrumentated -- check your syntax!
+3. Syntax errors in your source files may break the PHP parsing used to generate instrumentation, leaving those files uninstrumented -- check your syntax!
+4. For further issues with autoload, or to disable instrumentation, see [these further notes](res/autoload.php.tmpl).

 ## Building and testing